2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Market Activity: 2018-D Washington-Signed 1st Patent Position A American Innovation Dollar

-2018-S Washington-Signed 1st Patent Rev Proof American Innovation Dollar Value
+2018-S Washington-Signed 1st Patent Reverse Proof American Innovation Dollar Value

-The 2018-S Reverse Proof features an inverted finish where design elements display mirror-like surfaces while background fields carry frosted textures.
+The 2018-S Reverse Proof features an inverted finish where design elements display mirror-like surfaces while background fields carry frosted textures — the opposite of a standard proof finish.
+This is why it’s called a “reverse” proof.

 To create this effect, San Francisco Mint technicians employ computer-controlled laser systems that scan each die and selectively frost the recessed field areas, leaving the raised devices polished to a high gloss.
-This manufacturing reversal requires precision die preparation beyond standard proof production.
+This specialized manufacturing process requires precision die preparation that goes well beyond standard proof production methods.

-Mintage was capped at 75,000 pieces, and this combination of scarcity and specialized striking supports the issue’s premiums.
+Mintage was capped at a maximum authorized 75,000 pieces, and this combination of controlled scarcity and specialized striking supports the issue’s premiums.
 PR70 examples can reach about $42 on today’s market, while PR69 pieces typically retail around $28.
+A rare Chicago ANA-event designated Reverse Proof PR70 has appeared on the secondary market for over $1,000, reflecting the premium collectors place on special event labels.

-When authenticating these coins, surface behavior is the key.
-Genuine reverse proofs show even frosting across all fields and clean, continuous mirror finishes on Liberty’s profile, Washington’s signature, and the gear elements.
+When authenticating these coins, surface behavior is the key indicator.
+Genuine Reverse Proofs show even frosting across all fields and clean, continuous mirror finishes on Liberty’s profile, Washington’s signature, and the gear elements.
 Under proper lighting, the boundary between frost and mirror should appear crisp and consistent.

 2018-S Washington-Signed 1st Patent Rev Proof American Innovation Dollar Price/Grade Chart